OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 - The development team raises a request to perform identification/auditing of the incoming open source components in the project.
 - From the open source review team, a person competent in scanning activity will scan open source components using previously established processes.
 This helps to identify details of the open source components in question as well as their applicable license(s).
-- Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party party license texts) from the audit or scan are reviewed and verified to ensure the proper origin of the code (the applicable open source component used).
+- The scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party party license texts) from the audit or scan are reviewed and verified to ensure the proper origin of the code (the applicable open source component used).
 - Audits or scans are performed iteratively based on the software development and release lifecycles.
-- The individual(s) responsible for scanning should also perform the due diligence of incoming third-party software and verify the list of open source components received within the software.
+- The individual(s) responsible for scanning should also perform due diligence on incoming third-party software and verify the list of open source components received within the software.
     - The above verification can be completed by referring to the Software Bill of Materials documentation (SBOMs) which should have been shared along with the third-party software or otherwise made available.
     - Confirm whether the incoming open source licenses are in compliance with the receiving Organization’s open source policy.
 - If open source components found (by manual or a tool) in the third-party software does not match those mentioned in the SBOM then the supplier should be contacted to provide an explanation and/or update.